JunaidMB/playing_with_tidymodels/README.md

 Although there is no one archetype of the tidymodels workflow, there are some repeating patterns worth recording in the README for a quick tidymodels script.
 Those patterns are recorded in a code block in this README.

+**NOTE (At 23/12/2021)**: The tidymodels package is moving away from the `pull_*` functions used for extracting models/ objects from the workflow/ workflowset object to `extract_*` functions.
+The function names are largely the same but the word 'pull' is replaced by 'extract'.

 ## Tidymodels - General Workflow (Single Workflow)

 Note: This is pseudocode, don't try to run this directly!
 The example model is xgboost.